Logiqx/gpx-ideas/docs/xmlschemas/TrackPointExtras/v1/README.md

 These short names are closely related to the names used by u-blox (e.g. "hAcc" for horizontal accuracy estimate) and Quectel ("HErr" for horizontal error estimate) in their GNSS chipset documentation.

+The accuracy estimates have been named concisely (e.g. `<hacc>` and `<vacc>`) and use entirely lower case names, much like the elements `<hdop>`, `<vdop>`, and `<pdop>` in GPX 1.0 and 1.1.

-I decided to choose the word "accuracy" over "error" because it is more widely used by common APIs (e.g. Android and Apple) and by GPS / GNSS chipset manufacturers such as u-blox.
+The word "accuracy" was chosen over "error" because it is used by common APIs (e.g. Android and Apple) and by GPS / GNSS chipset manufacturers such as u-blox.
 Some chipset manufacturers use the word "error" but for items that essentially represent the same thing; RMS or 68% confidence.